mczph/Herodotus/README.md

 Thanks to **JetBrains** for providing free open-source licenses for this project and its derivatives!

-JetBrains is a global software vendorspecializing in the creation of intelligent, productivity-enhancing tools for software developers and teams.
+JetBrains is a global software vendor specializing in the creation of intelligent, productivity-enhancing tools for software developers and teams.

 This project uses several IDEs from JetBrains: